-In some advanced cases of Plantar Fasciitis, heel spurs may develop.
+In some advanced cases of plantar fasciitis, heel spurs may develop.
 When that is the case, they can also be removed during the surgery.
 When necessary, damaged tissues or a small portion of the heel bone may also be removed to reduce tension and stimulate healing.

-If you undergo open surgery, you will need to wear a cast or brace for the first two or three weeks of recovery to keep your foot stable, minimize the pressure on the heel and foot, and allow the tissues to heal.
+If you undergo open surgery, you will need to wear a cast or brace for the first two or three weeks of recovery to keep your foot stable.
+This also minimizes the pressure on the heel and foot and allows the tissues to heal.

-If you undergo endoscopic surgery, since only small incisions will have been made, you will not need a cast and can go back to wearing shoes whenever you feel comfortable doing so.
+Since only small incisions will have been made if you undergo endoscopic surgery, you will not need a cast.
+In fact, you can go back to wearing shoes whenever you feel comfortable doing so.

 In both cases, full recovery and the return to high-impact activities and exercises like running or jumping may take around three months.
 During the recovery period, healing will also be promoted with foot strengthening stretching exercises.

-Plantar Fasciitis release is successful in relieving heel pain in the majority of patients.
+Plantar Fasciitis Release is successful in relieving heel pain in the majority of patients.

-Infection — there is always a small risk of infection in any surgery, particularly if the wound is not appropriately cleaned.
-If the infection is detected early, it can be easily resolved with antibiotics.
+A small risk of infection exists in any surgery, particularly if the wound is not appropriately cleaned.
+Infections that are detected early can be easily resolved with antibiotics.

-Nerve damage — there is also always a risk of nerve damage in any surgery.
+There is also always a risk of nerve damage in any surgery.
 If damage to the nerves surrounding the fascia occurs during the procedure, you may develop numbness, weakness or tingling in your foot.

 A specific and unlikely complication of this procedure is an excessive release of the plantar fascia.
 This can greatly reduce the height of the foot arch, which will increase the likelihood of further foot injuries.

 In some cases, the surgery may not be successful and symptoms may persist.

-Plantar Fascia Release is an invasive procedure and it should be considered as an option only in very severe cases that could not be resolved with conservative treatments.
-Around 95% of Plantar Fasciitis patients are able to recover with non-invasive treatment options within a few months.
-Surgery should be your last resort.
+Plantar Fascia Release is an invasive procedure that should only be considered as an option in very severe cases that can not be resolved with conservative treatments.
+Around 95% of plantar fasciitis patients are able to recover with non-invasive treatment options within a few months.

-There are also additional alternative therapeutic options with good results in Plantar Fasciitis that you may also consider, including extracorporeal shock wave therapy and ultrasound-guided platelet-rich plasma injections.
+There are also additional alternative therapeutic options with good results in plantar fasciitis that you may also consider.
+These include extracorporeal shock wave therapy and ultrasound-guided platelet-rich plasma injections.